 (3) In this section —

-“director” has the meaning given to that term in the Commonwealth Corporations Act 2001 section 9.
+director has the meaning given to that term in the Commonwealth Corporations Act 2001 section 9.

 35. Confidentiality — reports and other documents

 (1) A report that must be prepared under the Financial Management Act 2006 Part 5 (and any accompanying document) and any other report or document of the Chemistry Centre that is to be, or might be, made public, must not include client related information or personal information unless each person or organisation to whom the information relates has given consent to including the information.